linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 #### **(verify_pushbullet_2fa.php)**

-This PHP

- script verifies the Pushbullet verification code entered by the user.
+This PHP script verifies the Pushbullet verification code entered by the user and deletes the verification data from MongoDB after successful or failed verification.

 ```php
 <?php